equinix-labs/metal-github-actions-workshop/docs/parts/part3.md

 ### 2. Examine the workflow logs

-Looking at the logs for the completed workflow, we can see what actions the workflow performed and, if needed, modify those actions for different use cases.
+By looking at the logs for the completed GitHub Actions workflow, we can see what steps the workflow performed and think of ways to modify those steps for different use cases.

 #### 2.1.
 Creating a temporary project